Sustainable Development Goals

 - We are committed to supporting action and encouraging behavior change on sustainable development through our work in communities across Scotland.

-- Through our work on sustainability and climate change, local environmental quality, sustainable development education, and food and the environment, we will play an active role in the implementation of the Scottish sustainable development agenda.
+- We play an active role in the implementation of the Scottish sustainable development agenda through our work on sustainability and climate change, local environmental quality, sustainable development education, and food and the environment.

 - Through our work to support the UN’s 2030 Agenda and with the Foundation for Environmental Excellence (FEE), and links through FEE to United Nations Environment Programme (UNEP) and United Nations Educational, Scientific and Cultural Organisation (UNESCO), and the European Litter Prevention Association, we will play an active role in the implementation of the international sustainable development agenda.